ikhlasdansantai/Edufree-mini-clone/README.md

 # Slicing submit

-This website is currently undergoing development for full mobile responsiveness.
+This website is currently undergoing development for full mobile responsiveness. but at some breakpoints, the web layout already looks very good, u can cheek it.
 I am actively working on optimizing the layout and functionalities for all devices.
 Stay tuned for updates🚀

 TechStack:
 - Nextjs with typescript